Zhentong Lu

 Consumers, businesses and banks make millions of payments each day using a variety of instruments, such as debit cards, cheques and wires.
 Canada is currently developing three new systems to process these transactions: Lynx, Settlement Optimization Engine (SOE) and Real-Time Rail (RTR).Journal publications

-- “Quantifying the economic benefits of payment modernization: the case of the large-value payment system” (with Neville Arjani and Fuchun Li), October 2022, accepted by Journal of Financial Market Infrastructures.
+- “Quantifying the economic benefits of payment modernization: the case of the large-value payment system” (with Neville Arjani and Fuchun Li), Journal of Financial Market Infrastructures, March 2023.

-- “Semi-Nonparametric Estimation of Random Coefficient Logit Model for Aggregate Demand” (with Xiaoxia Shi and Jing Tao), October 2022, accepted by Journal of Econometrics.
+- “Semi-Nonparametric Estimation of Random Coefficient Logit Model for Aggregate Demand” (with Xiaoxia Shi and Jing Tao), Journal of Econometrics, August 2023.

-- “Estimating Demand for Differentiated Products with Zeroes in Market Share Data” (with Amit Gandhi and Xiaoxia Shi), January 2022, forthcoming at Quantitative Economics.
+- “Estimating Demand for Differentiated Products with Zeroes in Market Share Data” (with Amit Gandhi and Xiaoxia Shi), Quantitative Economics, May 2023.

 - “Estimating Multinomial Choice Models with Unobserved Choice Sets,” Journal of Econometrics, February 2022.